11 — 14.05.2022

 A Notional History

-Malaysia’s Barisan Nasional party ruled uninterruptedly from 1957, when the country gained its independence, until 2018, the year they lost the elections and a new government was appointed for the first time in 61 years.
-At this turning point in Malaysia’s history, artist Mark Teh takes a look at his country’s past.
-With a hybrid team of journalists, artists and activists, he turns his attention to the unfulfilled revolution of Malaysia’s exiled communist party.
-Footage of an unfinished documentary seeking out the old communist fighters in the jungle 40 years later brings us in direct contact with this tragic history.
-This contrasts sharply with how the previous governments made this history invisible in the history books.
-With the appointment of the new government, a debate about the country’s history is raging and this momentum is being seized to write a new manual about the history of the twentieth century.
-How do we draw lessons from a past full of blind spots and forgotten tragedies with censored episodes?
-How do we write together the plural future of the new Malaysia?
+Malaysia’s Barisan Nasional party ruled continuously from 1957, when the country gained independence, until 2018, the year it lost the elections and a new government was appointed for the first time in 61 years.
+From this watershed in Malaysia’s history, artist Mark Teh looks back at his country’s past.
+Working with a hybrid team of journalists, artists and activists, he turns his attention to the unfulfilled revolution of Malaysia’s exiled Communist party.
+Footage of an unfinished documentary tracking down the old Communist fighters in the jungle 40 years later brings us face to face with this tragic history.
+This is in sharp contrast to the way in which the previous governments had erased it from the history books.
+How do we draw lessons from a past obscured by blind spots and forgotten tragedies with censored episodes?
+How do we write together the pluralistic future of the new Malaysia?
 And how do we create togetherness when the country is torn apart by the pandemic?